airdb-wiki/interview/docs/interviewer/ask.md

 - CDD is rambling: Cut in: Thanks, {CCD name}.
 If I can ask you to use another 1min to wrap up...

+### tips
+Coping skills

+How can you ask CDD to repeat politely?

+- Excuse me, I didn't hear you (properly).
+Could you please say that / run through that again?

+- I'm sorry.
+I don't quite follow you, would you please repeat your ...?

+- Would you please say it again?

+- Sorry, did you say...? / You mean ...?

+- If I understand you correctly, ... ( your understanding)？

+- Could you please type it?